emsesp/docs/docs/FAQ.md

 Partially.
 As the folks over at [OpenTherm Gateway (OTGW)](https://otgw.tclcode.com/standalone.html#intro) nicely put it:

-:::quote Why use a Thermostat?
+:::tip Why use a Thermostat?

     - The thermostat manufacturers have spent years of research to work out the heating characteristics for the most efficient and comfortable way to heat a house.
     - The thermostat provides a control interface that people are familiar with, so other members of the household are still able to adjust the setpoint.